The Great British Bake Off series 11: Episode 6: Japanese

 Week Six was a Bake Off first as the bakers tackled Japanese week.
-The signature challenge tasked the bakers with making eight steamed buns, complete with a savoury or sweet filling and decoration, in two hours, thirty minutes.
-For the technical challenge, Prue asked the bakers to make a Matcha Crepe Cake consisting of twelve layers of crepes sandwiched with a white chocolate ganache buttercream and strawberries, decorated with fresh fruits and edible flowers on top, in two hours.
+The signature challenge tasked the bakers with making 8 steamed buns, complete with a savoury or sweet filling and decoration, in 2 hours and 30 minutes.
+For the technical challenge, Prue asked the bakers to make a matcha crepe cake, consisting of 12 layers of crepes sandwiched with a white chocolate ganache buttercream and strawberries, and decorated with fresh fruits and edible flowers on top, in 2 hours.
 The showstopper gave the bakers 4 hours to produce a cake inspired by the kawaii culture in Japan, incorporating Japanese flavours.